Rise of Unitas/ETA 6497 – The Famous Panerai Manual Winding Movement

 As many Swiss rival companies have been using ETA/Unitas movements in their watches, the Swatch group announced that they would reduce selling their supply of watch parts to external watch companies starting in 2012 and completely stop supplying by the end of 2019.
 As a result, ETA/Unitas movements become scarce and prices had increased considerably in the aftermarket.

-Since then, many of the top watch brands began developing their own in-house movements while many other watch brands such as our unique vintage watches began to use Unitas 6497 alternatives such as Seagull ST-3600 movements.
+Since then, many of the top watch brands began developing their own in-house movements while many other watch brands such as our vintage artisan watches began to use Unitas 6497 alternatives such as Seagull ST-3600 movements.